President’s Report 2022-2023 – The 27th Year

 Dr Chris D’Souza presented the Treasurer report.

-During the current year. like the global economy, we are facing challenging times which have been exasperated by the collapse of the Sri Lankan economy which constitutes our 5th largest membership base.
-The Institute had to come up with special measures and hardship fees to assist them.
-Consequently, the Treasurer predicted slow growth in the current year, but that the ICMA will remain steady as it grows and will put in place measures to grow and retain its members.
+At the last AGM I had reported that for the then current year 2022-23 the global economy was facing challenging times which had been exasperated by the collapse of the Sri Lankan economy which constitutes our 5th largest membership base.
+We had to come up with special measures and hardship fees to assist them.
+Consequently, I had predicted slower growth for the fiscal year 2022-23.

-He reported that the financial position of our association keeps growing stronger.
-The Members funds grew by 4% during the financial year 2021-22 and is we expect it to keep growing stronger steadily.
+The Financial position of our association remains steady as we grow.
+The Members funds grew by 4% during the financial year 2022-23 and we expect it to keep growing steadily.

-Prudent financial management has left our association well placed to confront the aftereffects of the Pandemic with an accumulated balance of members funds of 1.4 million dollars and coincidentally the ICMA’s current liquid assets close to that figure as seen from the Balance Sheet.
+Prudent financial management has left our association well placed to confront the aftereffects of the Pandemic with an accumulated balance of members funds of 1.45 million dollars and current liquid assets current liquid assets close to that figure as seen from the Balance Sheet.

 Professor Brendan O’Connell, FCMA